Survival guide to cycling in the city

 Just follow the rules

 It’s hard for motorists to look out for us when we pull unpredictable and illegal manoeuvres.
-As cyclists we have something of a PR battle on our hands and, safety aside, it helps to be seen to be doing the right thing.
-Which bring us to…
+Safety aside, it helps to be seen to be doing the right thing.
+Which brings us to…

 Footpaths are for feet

 The only time an adult can ride legally on a footpath is when they’re accompanying and supervising a child aged under 13 (or have a medical exemption).
 So think of the pedestrians and just don’t do it.
 But feel free to jump off the bike and walk it around a tricky intersection.

 A little road courtesy goes a long way out there.
 If someone gives way to you, say thanks or give a thumbs up.

 The green streak of a bicycle lane is not the invitation to carefree riding that you might like it to be.
 Other vehicles can legally drive or park in bicycle lanes for a number of reasons, and many others swoop in illegally, as do plugged-in pedestrians.

 If your workplace doesn’t have a secure place to leave your bike and get changed, lobby for one.
 Your future cycling workmates will thank you for it.

 One of the diciest situations for a cyclist is whizzing alongside banked-up traffic at an intersection, and encountering a car turning right from the other direction.
 You might have a lovely free run ahead, but slow down enough to make eye contact with drivers who might not have seen you.